kubernetes-sigs/cli-utils/README.md

 ### CLI Printers

-Since the original intent of `cli-utils` was to contain common code for CLIs, and end-to-end testing requires a reference implimentation, a few printers are included to translate from the primary event stream into STDOUT text:
+Since the original intent of `cli-utils` was to contain common code for CLIs, and end-to-end testing requires a reference implementation, a few printers are included to translate from the primary event stream into STDOUT text:

 1. **Event Printer**: The event printer just prints text to STDOT whenever an